 Therefore, if your priority is fast browsing and streaming through sites, then a Firefox VPN extension is your best bet.
-However, if you are thinking more from the point of view of security and encryption, and want to protect all your traffic, then you should be aiming for a stand-alone VPN client.
+However, if you are thinking more from the point of view of security and encryption and want to protect all your traffic, you should aim for a stand-alone VPN client.

 WebRTC Leak Protection

 WebRTC, otherwise known as Web Real-Time Communication, is a built-in program that allows browser-to-browser communication through audio, video, and data transfer.
 This program can be found in many browsers, including Firefox, Chrome, and Opera.
 In short, WebRTC poses a risk for VPN users because it might leak their real IP address.
 Therefore, top-of-the-market VPN providers offer WebRTC leak protection to their users.